JunganSe/J-Rdp/.dev/DevNotes.md

 ## Automatic release with Github actions

 In the Github repository:
-1. Run the `Create Release` workflow from the main branch.
+1. Run the `Create Release` workflow.
-2. When prompted, enter a version number.
+2. Enter a version number.
 Use a "1.2.3" format without a "v" prefix.
-3. A release tag and draft release is created.\
+3. A tag is added to the main branch and a release draft is created.\
-   Navigate to it and enter the release notes below the template text.
+   Navigate to it in Github and enter the release notes for the version below the template text.
 4. Publish the release.

 ## Manual release